rust-lang/rust/doc/tutorial.md

 // Add two vectors to create a new one let our_crayons = my_crayons + your_crayons;

-// += will append to a vector, provided it leves
-// in a mutable slot
-let mut my_crayons = move my_crayons;
+// += will append to a vector, provided it lives in a mutable slot let mut my_crayons = move my_crayons;
 my_crayons += your_crayons;
 ~~~~